Carolingian Renaissance

 The Carolingian Renaissance was the first of three medieval renaissances, a period of cultural activity in the Carolingian Empire.
-It occurred from the late 8th century to the 9th century, taking inspiration from the Christian Roman Empire of the fourth century.
-During this period, there was an increase of literature, writing, visual arts, architecture, music, jurisprudence, liturgical reforms, and scriptural studies.
+Charlemagne's reign led to an intellectual revival beginning in the 8th century and continuing throughout the 9th century, taking inspiration from ancient Roman and Greek culture and the Christian Roman Empire of the 4th century.
+During this period, there's an increase of literature, writing, visual arts, architecture, music, jurisprudence, liturgical reforms, and scriptural studies.
+Carolingian schools were effective centers of education, and they served generations of scholars by producing editions and copies of the classics, both Christian and pagan.

 The movement occurred mostly during the reigns of Carolingian rulers Charlemagne and Louis the Pious.
-It was supported by the scholars of the Carolingian court, notably Alcuin of York.
+It was supported by the scholars of the court, notably Alcuin of York.
 Charlemagne's Admonitio generalis (789) and Epistola de litteris colendis served as manifestos.
+Alcuin wrote on subjects ranging from grammar and biblical exegesis to arithmetic and astronomy.
+He also collected rare books, which formed the nucleus of the library at York Cathedral.
+His enthusiasm for learning made him an effective teacher.
+Alcuin writes:

+Another prominent figure was Theodulf of Orléans, a refugee from the Umayyad invasion of Spain who became involved in the cultural circle at the imperial court before Charlemagne appointed him bishop of Orléans.
+Theodulf’s greatest contribution to learning was his scholarly edition of the Vulgate Bible, drawing on manuscripts from Spain, Italy, and Gaul, and even the original Hebrew.

 The effects of this cultural revival were mostly limited to a small group of court literati.
 According to John Contreni, "it had a spectacular effect on education and culture in Francia, a debatable effect on artistic endeavors, and an unmeasurable effect on what mattered most to the Carolingians, the moral regeneration of society".
-The secular and ecclesiastical leaders of the Carolingian Renaissance made efforts to write better Latin, to copy and preserve patristic and classical texts, and to develop a more legible, classicizing script, with clearly distinct capital and minuscule letters.
+The secular and ecclesiastical leaders made efforts to write better Latin, to copy and preserve patristic and classical texts in the Carolingian libraries, and to develop a more legible, classicizing script, with clearly distinct capital and minuscule letters.
 It was the Carolingian minuscule that Renaissance humanists took to be Roman and employed as humanist minuscule, from which has developed early modern Italic script.
 They also applied rational ideas to social issues for the first time in centuries, providing a common language and writing style that enabled communication throughout most of Europe.